Harrison–Crawford State Forest: History

 Harrison–Crawford State Forest was established in 1932 when the state purchased a few hundred acres of badly eroded farmland from cash-strapped landowners during the depression.
 The total acreage has been expanded over the years to now include 24000 acre in western Harrison County as well as parts of Crawford County and a little in Orange County.
 The state forest surrounds O'Bannon Woods State Park (created in 2005) and the Wyandotte Caves.

 Geography

-The forest has large public-access areas including C-class camping sites.
+The forest has large public-access areas, including C-class camping sites.
 There are 25 mi of hiking trails ranging from beginner to advanced trails.
 In the state forest and O'Bannon Woods State Park combined, there are about 80 mi of looped horse trails that run through two properties.
 There is fishing in the scenic Blue River, and limited picnicking at Stage Stop campground.
 The state forest also permits hunting to anyone with a hunting license.
 The forest is rich in wild game including white tail deer, wild turkey, and squirrel.
-Protected and threatened species such as the Eastern hellbender, cerulean warbler, woodrat, spadefoot toad, bobcat, and bald eagle are found here as well.
+Protected and threatened species such as the Eastern hellbender, cerulean warbler, woodrat, spadefoot toad, bobcat, bald eagle and Short's goldenrod are found here as well.